failk8s/lab-carvel-ytt-01/workshop/content/exercises/08-conditional-logic.md

 isRegex: true
 ```

-Not only can these be used to conditionally include a part of the YAML, the
+Not only can these be used to conditionally include just a part of a YAML
-whole YAML structure might only be included if the appropriate data values
+structure, the complete YAML structure can be excluded if the appropriate data
-are set.
+values are not set.

 Although in this example the conditional checks enclose YAML definitions,
 they can also be used to enclose other code statements as well.